-To give a rough impression about the quality of our approach, we compare the result of our interactive defocus estimation method with the automatic approaches of [1] and [16] in fig. 6 (see discussion in figure caption).9 In the future, one could try to use our defocus map for further image manipulations such as re-focusing.
+To give a rough impression about the quality of our approach, we compare the result of our interactive defocus estimation method with the automatic approaches of [1] and [13] in fig. 6 (see discussion in figure caption), and more results in [21].
+In the future, one could try to use our defocus map for further image manipulations such as re-focusing.